tfpractice/todoStitch/README.md

  You'll need to create a new Stitch application to associate with  your cluster.
 Atlas features an intuitive UI that walks you through creating a new stitch application in under eight clicks.
 Then you'll be redirected to your console to setup a new collection and database client.
  ![stitchWelcome][stitchWelcome]

  Enable anonymous authentication, and create a new `todo` database and `items` collection.
-From there you'll be presented with a number fo options to setup a client.
-Select the nodejs tab and you'll be presented with something to the effect of:
+From there you'll be presented with a number code samples to direct you in establishing a client.
+The Nodejs tab will present something to the effect of:

  ~~~js
 const stitch = require("mongodb-stitch")